ericnewton/many-lives/README.md

 So, the base types (Set, Seq, List) exist, but did not work well together for me; or I'm misunderstanding how they work together.

+### C

+Well, it is fast.

+I am comfortable in C, though it's been a while since I wrote anything in it.
+I avoided writing life in C because I knew I'd have to build some of the required data structurs from scratch.

+"Why didn't you use a library?"
+That's fair, and maybe I'll do a 2nd version that leans on a library.
+But, there is no dependency management tooling for C that is widely used, nor is there any sort of standard library like there is for C++ that handles these basic data structures.
+It's also an opportunity to point out the costs of error handling and memory management on the C programmer.

+Long as it is, this version only took me about 3 hours, with my creaky old C skills.
+Still, considering I've written this code over a dozen times already, and I already know C, it was not fast to write.

+It helped having written the Rust and Zig versions in advance.
+I knew there were some properties of the problem that informed my choices of data structures.
+For example, it's possible to get a bound on the number of changes per generation, so that data structure does not have to be re-allocated while computing the change list.
+Having written the problem in-the-most-functional-style-possible before, it was easy to have `const` correct data structures and operations on them.

+This is a tiny problem, and it is well-suited to being written in C: integers, counting and conditionals.
+Still, there's a bunch of code duplication in this short exercise:
+ * enumerating the neighbor offsets
+ * iterating over the hash map
+ * deallocating memory under error conditions

+These could be tightened up a bit, but that's not going to improve the readabability much.